 To find out more about the different types of let available, read our guide.

-Deposits for all Assured Shorthold Tenancies (AST) in England and Wales that start after 6th April 2007 must be held in a government approved tenancy deposit protection scheme (TDS).
-Under the Housing Act 2004 the deposit and its return are protected, meaning that landlords cannot simply refuse to return part or all of the deposit - any disputes will be handled by the TDS.
-There are other types of deposit schemes available.
+Deposits for all Assured Shorthold Tenancies (AST) in England and Wales must be held in a government approved tenancy deposit protection scheme.
+Under the Housing Act 2004 the deposit and its return are protected, meaning that landlords cannot simply refuse to return part or all of the deposit - any disputes will be handled by the scheme under which the deposit is protected.
+There are three deposit schemes available.
 For more information visit Gov.uk.

 Once you have signed a tenancy agreement you are protected and bound by its terms.
-This means that as long as you do not breach any of the terms, you will be able to remain in the property until the agreement expires.
+This means that if you do not breach any of the terms, you will be able to remain in the property until the agreement expires.

 To find out more about the different types of tenancy agreement, read our guide on tenants' rights and responsibilities.